-The government divides coverage into parts, labeling them A, B, C, and D. Generally, Part A applies to inpatient treatment, while Part B covers visits to a doctor and some other elements of outpatient care.
+The government divides Medicare coverage into parts, labeling them A, B, C, and D. Generally, Part A applies to inpatient treatment, while Part B covers visits to a doctor and some other elements of outpatient care.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

 Each part of Medicare is designed to help pay for different aspects of treatment.
+Parts A and B make up Original Medicare.

 Part A applies to many costs of inpatient care.
 Part B primarily helps cover costs of outpatient treatment and preventive care, such as visits to a doctor, medical equipment, and some prescriptions.